marcodeangelis/intervals/README.md

 # [-1.0,-0.33]
 ```

-We can check that these operations are correct with __enpoints analysis__.
-For example the addition is:
+We can check that these operations are correct with __endpoints analysis__.
+For example, the addition is:

 ```python
 xe = [lo(x),hi(x)]